 No-Code Editor

 The No-Code Editor is the alternative to coding your workflows in Python using Admyral's SDK.
-Every workflow is displayed in No-Code as well as in code due to a bi-directional synchronization.
+Every workflow is displayed in No-Code as well as in code.

-Why having a No-Code editor when being Code-First?
+Why having a No-Code editor when also offering Python code?

-• Enable less technical users to build workflows and make adjustments
+- Enable the rest of the GRC team to build workflows and make adjustments

 Overview